SemanticMediaWiki/SemanticMediaWiki/src/ExtraneousLanguage/README.md

-`ExtraneousLanguage` is to provide "extraneous" language functions independent of MediaWiki to support language options required by Semantic MediaWiki and its registration system.
+`ExtraneousLanguage` provides "extraneous" language functions independent of MediaWiki to support language options required by Semantic MediaWiki and its registration system.